open-sauced/maintainer-intro-course/getting-practical.md

 ### Setting Up Contributing Guidelines

 Your project will likely have similar contribution guidelines to other projects.
 You can follow these steps to create guidelines and provide a template.
-But if you need a specific example, you can always refer to the [OpenSauced Contributing Guidelines](https://docs.opensauced.pizza/contributing/introduction-to-contributing/).
+However, if you need a specific example, you can always refer to the [OpenSauced Contributing Guidelines](https://docs.opensauced.pizza/contributing/introduction-to-contributing/).
 Feel free to use those guidelines and update them as you see fit for your project.

 - [ ] Create a new file named `CONTRIBUTING.md` in the root of your repository.
 - [ ] Outline the process for submitting issues and pull requests.